tompscanlan/ansible-role-vic-old/README.md

 ### Defaults for these are reasonable, so probably no need to change:

-Specific version of VIC to install and run
+Specific version of vic-engine to download, install, and run.
+Set to `remove` to un install vic-engine.
+If using an OVA for installation, this version must match the OVA version.

     vic_version: "1.1.0"